perspectivesonatheme/patterns/Core/Integration.md

 {TODO: normalize with [abstraction](Abstraction.md) and [outsourcing](Outsourcing.md)}
 - see [abstraction-integration](Abstraction-integration.md) for the tradeoffs between abstraction/outsourcing and integration

 When a high degree of consensus is reached around a particular system configuration, inter-component costs can outweigh the benefit of modular parts, leading to a monolithic system.
 Inversely, a change in requirements (with a corresponding decrease in consensus) can cause the system to move back towards modular parts.
 Same thing with an increase/decrease in inter-component costs causing a move towards/away from a monolithic system.
+For example, decreasing shipping costs may mean that sourcing or assembling products locally is no longer cheaper than outsourcing to another country.

 For example, discrete audio components all take up physical space and require being hooked together with cables.
 However, when they are integrated into a receiver, these costs are less than the sum of the individual costs—i.e. a receiver takes up less physical space (physical volume, cabinet space, etc) and requires less cabling than the sum of all the discrete components it replaces.
 Integrating the parts allows for both an economy of scale (e.g. physical space) and a reduction of inter-component costs (e.g. cabling).
 On the other hand, by tightly coupling the components, they can no longer be shared between systems or mix-and-matched with alternative components.
 Additionally, because the receiver's components end up sharing parts like the case and power supply, these parts need to be general enough to meet the requirements of all the components instead of being optimized for any one in particular.
-- (Alternative example) Game consoles' CPUs and GPUs can share memory because they're an integrated unit (see, for example, the PS4 and Xbox One).
+- (Alternative example) Game consoles' CPUs and GPUs can share memory because they're an integrated unit (e.g. the PS4 and Xbox One).
 In contrast, gaming PCs with discrete GPUs bring their own memory because they're interchangeable and can't rely on the system meeting their memory requirements.

 It's easier to verify the correctness of a system than to create the system yourself ([trapdoor](Search.md#trapdoor)).
 For example, buying an integrated receiver vs building your own and ensuring that all the parts work well together.
 A schematic abstracts out the design; a receiver abstracts out the design and construction.

 Integrated systems may be inefficient if their parts are general and can be used in many different types of systems.
 Integration requires these parts to be duplicated across systems.

-Integrated vs abstracted is a relative distinction.
+Integrated vs modular is a relative distinction.
 A software library is modular when compared to a program, but integrated when compared to the library's individual functions.

+A system may be integrated along one dimension but modular along another.
+For example, a vertically integrated company is integrated with respect to suppliers, but modularized with respect to company overheads (e.g. HR, IT, facilities).
+Instead of one set per supplier and producer, there is a total of one set for the integrated company.

 Consolidation\
 Locality